Chapter 1 - Standard Infection Control Precautions (SICPs)

-- a percutaneous injury e.g. injuries from needles, instruments, bone fragments, or bites which break the skin; and/or
+- a percutaneous injury, for example injuries from needles, instruments, bone fragments, or bites which break the skin

-- exposure of broken skin (abrasions, cuts, eczema, etc); and/or
+- exposure of broken skin, for example abrasions, cuts, eczema

-For the management of an occupational exposure incident see Appendix 10
+For the management of an occupational exposure incidents see Appendix 10

 - 1.1 Patient Placement/Assessment for infection risk

 - 1.2 Hand Hygiene

 - 1.3 Respiratory and Cough Hygiene